Asghar76542/agentic-ai/README.md

 ## Prerequisites

 Make sure you have chrome driver, docker and python3.10 installed.
-The `nltk` package is required for text-to-speech sentence parsing.
+The `nltk` package is required for text-to-speech sentence parsing (run `python -m nltk.downloader punkt` if prompted).

 For issues related to chrome driver, see the **Chromedriver** section.